Rahul9549/OLIST-Store-Analysis/README.md

 ## KPIs and Conclusion

-1. Weekday Vs Weekend Payment Statistics
+-- A. Weekday Vs Weekend Payment Statistics
   1. Sum of payments in week day’s is 77% & for weekend 23%
   2. The weekdays payment is near about 3.4 times of weekend
   3. There need to increase the number of order in Weekend